Sunday, September 1, 2019

 [12] On my own fascination with ruins, see my blog “Ruins and the Harvest: Autumn Themes” (23 September 2011).

-[13] I would urge that the realms of the imagination are part of ‘what is.’
+[13] I see the realms of the imagination as an integral part of the ‘what is.’